Brown Sugar Chicken Brine is the perfect recipe to get juicy chicken with a extra crispy skin! Give it a try for your next cookout or BBQ!

-This easy Chicken Brine Recipe is the perfect way to prepare Roasted Chicken Thighs so that they are packed with tons of flavor.
-Add in some sides and you’ll have the perfect Easy Weeknight Dinner.
+This easy Brown Sugar Chicken Brine Recipe is the perfect way to prepare Roasted Chicken Thighs or Oven Baked Chicken Drumsticks so that they are packed with tons of flavor.
+Add in some sides and you’ll have the perfect easy weeknight dinner.
+This recipe add so much flavor to the chicken you are going to wish you found it years ago!

 Ingredients